WTO Director-General: Roberto Azevêdo

 Strengthening the multilateral trading system is an ongoing effort, and WTO members have a good basis on which to build.
 At our 11th Ministerial Conference in Buenos Aires in December 2017, members committed to secure a deal on fisheries subsidies which delivers on Sustainable Development Goal 14.6 by the end of 2019.
 They also committed to improve the reporting of existing fisheries subsidy programmes.
 In addition, members took a number of other ministerial decisions, including extending the practice of not imposing customs duties on electronic transmissions for another two years, and they committed to continue negotiations in all areas.
 Also in Buenos Aires groups of members, encompassing participants from developed, developing and least-developed countries, announced new initiatives to advance talks at the WTO on the issues of electronic commerce, investment facilitation and micro, small and medium size enterprises.

 The WTO provides its members with a tried and tested system of shared rules and principles to support economic cooperation and thereby boost growth, development and job creation around the world.
 It also provides a forum for members to raise, discuss and potentially solve the complex problems that they face.
 There is huge value in the system.
-We should seek to strengthen it, and all aspects of our work, in 2018 and beyond.
+We should seek to strengthen the system now, in the interests of all our members.